jhaanurag/remote-keyboard-web/README.md

 # Remote Keyboard Web
+Designed this as a lightweight alternative to WisprFlow, using Google Voice Typing for remote desktop input.
 Remote Keyboard Web lets you type on a desktop machine from a phone/browser using a shared room code.

 It supports two transport modes: